 Most of them are good, but some may be not so good and can start to affect more than just your gut.
-So in order to stay healthy, full of vitality and to help your body to ditch those extra pounds it’s essential to have the right balance of each type.
+So in order to stay healthy, full of vitality and to help your body to release your fast stores while your fasting it’s essential to have the optimal balance of each type.

-Here are 3 reasons that you need these little critters help you to lose weight…
+Here are 3 reasons that we need these little guys to us lose weight when we’re intermittent fasting.

 To Make Sure You Digest and Absorb Your Food Properly